-Overall, I am very happy with the burner.
+Overall, I am very happy with how the burner works.
 It is very easy to use, takes a second to turn on (without the risk of burning your fingers and using matches), it is light weight, powerful and cooks very well.
-For $149 it was well worth getting.
+However, as you’ll read below its not been trouble free.

 Gas regulator leaking

 When I picked the Eventemp burner up, it came with two gas regulators.
 I didn’t think much of it, but took it camping to Alexandra Bridge.
 I set it all up with one of the regulators, only to find that the seal had gone and it was leaking gas out of the emergency release.